Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models

 \paragraph{Relationship Ambiguity.} It is challenging to direct the IT-LVLM attention to a specific instance when there are multiple objects of the same class.
 This makes the visual grounding assessment ambiguous, as the target relationship might randomly exist among two other entities with the same semantic classes.

-We mitigate this source of ambiguity by substituting nouns that have two or more instances in the image with another class noun.
-We follow two strategies to select the new object categories: (1) We randomly sample another category from the ground truth classes of MS-COCO that are not included in the corresponding image ground truth.
-We called this set of relationships the \textit{Random Set}.
-(2) We ask the ChatGPT API \cite{GPT4} to select an object category to generate a meaningful relationship (in terms of language).
+We mitigate this ambiguity by substituting nouns that have two or more instances in the image with another class noun.
+We follow two strategies to select the new object categories: (1) We randomly sample another object category from the ground truth classes of MS-COCO which are not included in the image ground truth.
+We name this set the \textit{Random Set}.
+(2) We ask the ChatGPT API \citep{GPT4} to select an object category to generate a meaningful relationship (in terms of language).
 This set of relationships is named the \textit{Curated Set}.
-The expected answers to these queries are always negative, as the relationship no longer has a visual grounding.
+The expected answer to the queries in any of these sets are always negative, as the relationship no longer has a valid visual grounding.

-The main difference between the two sets is that, the first one can generate relationships that do not make sense and can be evaluated using only an LLM, for example, \textit{\say{Does a clock have wheels?}}.
-Meanwhile, the second approach can generate more plausible relationships which must be evaluated using multi-modal data, for example: \textit{\say{Does the water bottle have a sticker?}}.
-We provide the results of both approaches to better analyze the influence of language biases in the query set, and possible language-only shortcuts taken by the IT-LVLM.
+The main difference between the random and curated sets is that, the first one can generate relationships that do not make sense and can be trivially evaluated using an LLM, for example, \textit{\say{Does a clock have wheels?}}.
+Meanwhile, the curated set has more plausible relationships, which are better suited for multi-modal data, for example: \textit{\say{Does the water bottle have a sticker?}}.
+We provide the results of both sets to better analyze the influence of language biases, and possible uni-modal (language only) shortcuts taken by the IT-LVLM.
 Finally, we also evaluate the response for a negative version of the query.
-Again, we use ChatGPT to generate negative questions based on the original queries.
+Again, we use the ChatGPT API to generate negative questions based on the original queries.
 For instance, \textit{\say{Does a bicycle have wheels?}} is the negative form of \textit{\say{Does a bicycle not have wheels?}}.

 \paragraph{Evaluation.} Since the model's answers are restricted to Yes / No questions, we compute the accuracy (Acc) of the IT-LVLMs responses.
 Furthermore, we compare the accuracy between the original and edited image sets to assert how much the model's answers rely on robust visual grounding.